MHM-512/todoListProject-js/README.md

 3. Store Pattern with Closure
 State encapsulation is achieved via createStore.
 Internal variables (state and listeners) are kept private inside a closure and can only be accessed or modified through explicit methods (getState, dispatch, subscribe).

-4. Event Delegation
-Instead of binding individual event listeners to every list item button, a single delegated listener attached to the parent container (<ul>) listens for events, reducing memory consumption and enhancing performance.

 ### Step-by-Step Execution Lifecycle
 ## Initialization: